Lightning-AI/pytorch-lightning/docs/source/lr_finder.rst

 .. warning::
     For the moment, this feature only works with models having a single optimizer.
-    LR support for DDP is not implemented yet, it is coming soon.
+    LR Finder support for DDP is not implemented yet, it is coming soon.

 ----------